Oceanic Geo 2.0 Dive Computer Review

 - White/Slate Blue

 - White/Sea Blue

-It is worn at the wrist and it is sized so you can use it as an everyday watch.
-This makes it a great investment as you get more out of the device.
-However, it also reduces the screen size and that can in dark and murky waters cause a little trouble to read the information.
+It is worn at the wrist, and it is sized so you can use it as an everyday watch.
+This makes it an excellent investment as you get more out of the device.
+However, it also reduces the screen size, and that can, in dark and murky waters, cause a little trouble to read the information.
 It’s overall a question of personal style.

-The limited real estate on the screen results in the important data being somewhat smaller compared to large sized devices.
+The limited real estate on the screen results in the vital data being somewhat smaller compared to large-sized devices.
 This is compensated through the fact that you can wear the Geo all day long and every day.
-The important information is showing on the screen so there’s not much navigating through different screens needed when you’re under water.
+The critical information is showing on the screen, so there’s not much navigating through different screens needed when you’re underwater.

 It offers four different dive modes: